 Paid work placements are available with local businesses throughout Wyoming County for in or out of school youth age 14 to 20.
 This program gives participants exposure to employment and work experience in a trade or career.
-You can earn $11.10/hour working 25 hours per week for 5 weeks.
+You can earn the current minimum wage rate per hour working 25 hours per week for 5 weeks.
 Must meet TANF eligibility guidelines.
 Click here for details.

 If you are between 18 and 64 years old and receiving SSI or SSDI and would like to return to employment without experiencing a sudden loss of benefits, we can help.
 Our Disability Resource Coordinator will help you find programs that can help your ability to gain, return to, or retain employment.
-For more information visit http://www.dol.gov/odep/ or call Laurie Schaller at (585) 237-2600.
+We are an Employment Network for the Ticket To Work program.
+For more information visit http://www.dol.gov/odep/ or call Laurie Schaller at (585) 447-8257.

 No appointment necessary from 8:00 to 5:00 Monday through Thursday at our Route 20a location.
 Lab includes current and locally advertised job listings, labor market information and employment trends, State and County civil service listings, job search websites via fast internet connection, interactive software tutorials, printer, videos, books, phone, fax, and copy machine availability.